 2. Eating Too Little

 If eating too much after a workout is bad, then skipping a post-workout meal must be good, right?
 Wrong.
 Your body needs protein to rebuild and repair muscle tissue after your workout.
 Studies have shown that protein helps with weight loss, improves body composition, and can leave you feeling more satisfied than fats and carbohydrates.
 The right foods will help you recover and rebuild your muscles, and keep you from overeating later on by sending a message to your brain that you are full.
 Whey protein in particular has been well studied and found to improve muscle mass and increase fat loss.
-For maximum results, eat a small meal 15 minutes to 45 minutes post-workout.
+For maximum results, eat a small meal 15 minutes to 45 minutes post-workout or a protein shake if that’s easier.
 The most beneficial meals for both before and after your workout will consist of a lean protein and a complex carbohydrate, such as a piece of wheat toast with a tablespoon of almond butter, or a chicken breast with a sweet potato.
 Add a banana or whole grain oats to a whey protein powder shake for the perfect post-workout snack.

-3. Buying Sports Drinks and Protein Bars
+3. Relying On Sports Drinks And Protein Bars

 Sports drinks are marketed as healthy tools to help hydrate and replenish electrolytes to athletes and gym goers, but one look at the label should stop you in your tracks.
-Some of these drinks contain hundreds of calories, not to mention artificial dyes and other additives that can be harmful to your health.
-Instead, replenish and rehydrate with zero calorie water during and after your workout.
+Some of these drinks contain hundreds of empty calories, not to mention artificial dyes and other additives that can be harmful to your health.
+Instead, replenish and rehydrate with water during and after your workout.
 Unless you are running a marathon, you most likely don’t need to replenish your electrolytes.
 If you do, include a high-potassium food in your post-workout snack, such as part of an avocado, a banana, lima beans, or a sweet potato.
 Protein bars may seem like an easy and convenient way to get beneficial protein after a workout, but again, read the label.
 Some protein bars contain inferior protein sources, trans fats, and added sugars to help keep them moist and tasty.
-Just like a sports drink, you may be surprised at the amount of calories lurking in that protein bar, as well.
+Just like a sports drink, you may be surprised at the amount of calories lurking in that protein bar as well.
 One little bar may have more calories than a full, nutritious meal.

 4. Skipping Your Cooldown

-5. Not Recording Progress
+5. Not Recording Your Progress

-6. Over-rewarding Yourself
+6. Over-Rewarding Yourself